AwesomeAi/AwesomeAi-RAD-Studios-2D-Platformer/README.md

 # What is RAD studios?
 It's the name of our game studio made up of the fine developers.

-## Whats our relation ship to this game
+## What's our relationship to this game
-This is our first game so raise your expectations so you can dissapoint yourself
+This is our first game, so raise your expectations so you can dissapoint yourself.

+## Should I expect more "quality" games?
+Don't know.

+# Game Description